lechnerc77/azd-compatibility-azure-function/README.md

 ![azd hook non-interactive](./assets/non-interactive-hook.png)

-Obviously the hook was recognized (and maybe executed), but where is the "Hello from the preinfradelete hook"?
+Obviously the hook was recognized (and maybe executed), but where is the "Hello from the preinfradelete hook" output?
 Documentation for the rescue!

 There are two more options when defining the configuration for an event namely:

 - `interactive`: When set will bind the running script to the console `stdin`, `stdout` & `stderr` (default false).
 - `continueOnError`: When set will continue to execute even after a script error occurred during a command hook (default false).

-So the `interactive` is needed otherwise you will not see the output as it is defaulted to `false`.
+The `interactive: true` is needed otherwise you will not see the output.
 Next try with:

 ```yaml
 # yaml-language-server: $schema=https://raw.githubusercontent.com/Azure/azure-dev/main/schemas/v1.0/azure.yaml.json